MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-close-open-item-ledger-entries-resulting-from-fixed-application-in-the-item-journal.md

 The following procedure shows how to close such entries by performing two corrective postings in the item journal.

-## <a name="to-close-open-item-ledger-entries-that-result-from-a-fixed-application-in-the-item-journal"></a>To close open item ledger entries that result from a fixed application in the item journal
+## To close open item ledger entries that result from a fixed application in the item journal

 1. Use the **Applies-from Entry** field to post a positive adjustment with the corresponding quantity.
 This closes the original negative entry with a fixed application.

     The **Applies-from Entry** field specifies the number of the outbound item ledger entry whose cost is forwarded to the inbound item ledger entry when you post an inbound transaction of type **Positive Adjmt.** or **Purchase** with the item journal.
 2. Use the **Applies-to Entry** field to post a negative adjustment.
 This closes the original corrective positive entry with a fixed application.

     The **Applies-to Entry** field specifies if the quantity in the item journal line should be applied to an already-posted document.
-If this is the case, enter the entry number of the item ledger entry to which the item journal line should be applied.
+If so, enter the entry number of the item ledger entry to which the item journal line should be applied.

-## <a name="see-also"></a>See Also
+## See also

 [Remove and Reapply Item Ledger Entries](finance-how-to-remove-and-reapply-item-entries.md)
 [Process Sales Returns and Cancellations](sales-how-process-sales-returns-cancellations.md)